 Electronic communication including email, live chat for small business and messaging etc. hasn’t fully replaced the practice of letter writing.
 However it has gained popularity; WhatsApp reported that on average 65 billion messages were sent each day in 2018.

 This type of communication isn’t perfect.
-It still relies on electricity to work, which the generation of this power has an environmental impact.
+It still relies on electricity to work, which also has an environmental impact to generate.

 So can we really win this battle?

 Who knows what the world is going to be like in another 20 years, therefore many organisations will have an environmental policy in place to help lessen their bearing on the world.
 This can include opening windows instead of using air conditioning, using natural light where possible and switching off computers and other electrical equipment when not in use, such as overnight etc.